 M35 (NGC 2168) - is the most striking deep sky object in Gemini.
 It's a magnitude +5.2 open cluster that appears to the naked eye as a misty patch of light.
-When seen through binoculars, M35 is a fantastic sight with many bright stars visible superimposed on a hazy background.
-A medium size 150mm (6-inch) scope at low power reveals a field full of stars arranged in curves with a brighter orange member towards the centre.
+When seen through binoculars, M35 is a fantastic sight with many bright stars visible, superimposed on a hazy background.
+A medium size 150mm (6-inch) scope at low powers reveals a field full of stars arranged in curves, with a brighter orange member towards the centre.

-NGC 2158 - mag. +8.6, is located 15 arc minutes southwest of much closer cluster, M35.
+NGC 2158 - mag. +8.6, is located 15 arc minutes southwest of the much nearer cluster, M35.
 It's 11,000 light-years distant and therefore appears smaller, fainter and more difficult to resolve than its apparent neighbour.
-On nights of good seeing NGC2158 can be spotted with binoculars appearing as a faint circular smudge of light.
-Small telescopes fare better while a 250mm (10-inch) scope at high power reveals many stars distributed across 5 arc minutes of sky.
+On nights of good seeing, NGC2158 can be spotted with binoculars appearing as a faint circular smudge of light.
+Small telescopes fare better, while a 250mm (10-inch) scope at high powers reveals many stars distributed across its 5 arc minutes diameter.
 Such a view gives a real sense of looking deep into interstellar space.

 NGC 2158 is an old cluster of some 2 billion years that contains 10,000 stars in total.
 The brightest individual members are of 12th magnitude.
 The cluster is very compact and appears not unlike a loose globular cluster.

-NGC 2129 - like NGC 2158 is another distant open cluster in Gemini although that's where the similarity ends.
-NGC 2129 is about 10 million years old and therefore much younger than NGC 2158.
-It shines at magnitude +6.7 primarily because of three 8th and 9th magnitude stars positioned at the group's centre.
-The remaining stars in the group are fainter, in total about 50 members brighter than 15th magnitude.
+NGC 2129 - like NGC 2158 is another distant open cluster in Gemini, although that's where the similarity ends.
+NGC 2129 is about 10 million years old and much younger than NGC 2158.
+It shines at magnitude +6.7, primarily due to the existence of three 8th and 9th magnitude stars positioned at the centre.
+The remaining stars in the group are faint with about 50 members brighter than 15th magnitude.
 The cluster spans 5 arc minutes in diameter.